rccursach/Docs/readme.md

-# Laracogs Documentation
+# Grafite Documentation

-This is the Laracogs documentation repository.
+This is the Grafite package documentation repository.
 It uses Mkdocs.

+## Packages

+- Builder
+- CMS
+- Commerce (in progress)
+- CLI (in progress)
+- CrudMaker
+- FormMaker
+- HomeForge
+- Crypto

 ## Install